izgzhen/hadrian-soh17-notes/proposal.md

 #### Overview

-The testsuite (XXX: link here) are a completely separate part, written in `make`, and currently called by hadrian.
-However, getting rid of these part of `Makefile`s is also part of the project goal, even if not that urgent (or standing in the way of merging into the GHC master).
+The [testsuite](https://github.com/ghc/ghc/tree/master/testsuite) are a completely separate part, written for `make`, and currently [used by Hadrian through a python wrapper](https://github.com/snowleopard/hadrian/blob/master/src/Rules/Test.hs).
+However, to improve the maintainability of this test suite, rewriting it entirely with Shake will be profitable, even though it is a relatively independent part from what we have now.

 #### References